orhancavus/log_table_dml/README.md

-# Oracle Log Table DML activities logging package and log table demo with USERS table..
+# Oracle Log Table DML activities with package and log table, also demo with USERS table..

     Author      : Orhan Çavuş
     Last Update : 10.10.2021